MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaPrivilegedAccessResourceRoleAssignment.md

 ### -MemberType
 The type of member.
-The value can be: Inherited (if the role assignment is inherited from a parent resource scope), Group (if the role assignment is not inherited, but comes from the membership of a group assignment), or User (if the role assignment is neither inherited nor from a group assignment).
+The value can be: Inherited (if the role assignment is inherited from a parent resource scope), Group (if the role assignment isn't inherited, but comes from the membership of a group assignment), or User (if the role assignment isn't inherited or from a group assignment).

 ```yaml
 Type: String